hellotem/enmeitu.github.io/resource/linux.md

   - a) Install putty (https://www.putty.org/) on you local windows computer (ubuntu or Mac does not require it);
   - b) Start transferring: pscp "D:\myfile.xyz" accountname@202.120.37.176:~/
   - c) Replace pscp with scp if your local computer is Ubuntu or Mac
-* Most data and code could be downloaded from internet, so you don't have to transfer everything from you local computer.
-You can download them by the command: _wget http://xyz.com/file_ or _git clone https://github.com/xyz/myrepo.git_
+* Most data and code could be downloaded from internet, so you really don't have to transfer everything from you local computer to a remote server.
+Instead, you can obtain them by the command:
+  - a) Download a file: wget http://xyz.com/file
+  - b) Clone a git repository: git clone https://github.com/xyz/myrepo.git

 ## Skills for machine learning practioners to running codes on a remote server
 * Run your python algorithm: